Microph/NoFrameSkipUpdateLoop/README.md

 # NoFrameSkipUpdateLoop

-Quick demo on how to loop update physics and animators in Unity without skipping a single frame.
+Quick demo on how to loop physics and animators update in Unity with adjustable "minimumFramerate" and "simulationTickRate".